During the first two weeks of April, 2005, an Explorers Club

 The masked beings represent "ancestral spirits" which are non-human, unable to

-used to teach children to behave.
-In fact, children who have recently
+and in fact, some children who have recently

 Ritual of Capybara, the participants (exclusively males) cover their bodies with wet clay and